 - Pyramid Peak Water Treatment Plant Open House

-The Glendale Water Services Department is hosting a community open house to share information about upcoming water treatment plant capacity expansion and process improvements being implemented at the Pyramid Park Water Treatment Plant located east of Pyramid Peak Parkway and north of Pinnacle Vista Drive.
+The Glendale Water Services Department is implementing water treatment plant capacity expansion and process improvements at the Pyramid Park Water Treatment Plant located east of Pyramid Peak Parkway and north of Pinnacle Vista Drive.
 This needed process and capacity project will improve plant reliability and provide the ability to meet increasing service demand associated with area growth and development.
 The plant’s treatment capacity will increase by 15 million gallons per day over the plant’s current 39 million gallons per day treatment capacity.

 Project Summary & Schedule